soumitradev/chip8/README.md

 ## TODO (in no particular order):
-- Create a way to customize controls and settings (maybe using config files, maybe some GUI)
 - Add more invasive features (e.g. Soft reset, Hard reset, memory manipulation, etc.)
 - Implement VIP/Super chip8
 - Implement audio (needs a better understanding of goroutines and channels)